cms-sw/cmssw/Configuration/Geometry/README.md

 * T25: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.2): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1.
 Compatible with DD4hep library.
 * T26: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v7.0.3): Based on (v6.1.5) (T24/T21), but with 3D sensors in TBPX L1 and 50x50 pixel aspect ratio in TFPX and TEPX.
 Compatible with DD4hep library.
 * T27: Phase2 tilted tracker.
 Outer Tracker (v8.0.0): same as T24/T21.
 Inner Tracker (v8.0.0): Based on (v7.0.2) (T25), but with bricked pixels in the central rod of TBPX L2 and in the central 3 rods of TBPX L3+4.
 All pixels in TFPX and TEPX are bricked.
 Compatible with DD4hep library.
+* T28: Phase2 tilted tracker.
+Outer Tracker (v8.0.0): same as T24/T21.
+Inner Tracker (v8.0.1): Based on (v7.0.2) (T25), but with bricked pixels in the central rod of TBPX L2 and in the central 3 rods of TBPX L3+4.
+All pixels in TFPX and TEPX are 25x100 mum planar.
+Compatible with DD4hep library.

 Calorimeters:
 * C9: HGCal (v11 post TDR HGCal Geometry w/ corner centering for HE part) + Phase2 HCAL and EB + Tracker cables (used in 2026D49)